 Nothing is more fun than introducing a litter of puppies to the world.
 Interactive playtime with balls, squeaky toys, climbing obstacles, and games of hide-and-seek helps puppies put a paw print forward on socialization.
-Add in children and seniors, backyards and basements, carpet and concrete, and puppies will be well on their way.
+Add in children and adults of all ages, backyards and basements, carpet and concrete, vacuum cleaners and hair dryers, and puppies will be well on their way.

-Hastings considers “bounce-back,” the ability to recover from first being afraid, as one of the most valuable behavioral traits a puppy learns.
+As puppies explore, Hastings considers “bounce-back,” the ability to recover from first being afraid, as one of the most valuable behavioral traits a puppy learns.
 Socialization reduces the number of things in the world that frighten a puppy by continually providing the experience of first being afraid and then recovering.
-The more things a puppy experiences during critical socialization periods, the less bothered the puppy will be throughout life when confronted by new things.
+The more experiences a puppy has during critical socialization periods, the less bothered the puppy will be throughout life when confronted by new objects, animals, and people.

 “The bounce-back is critical, which is why you must never feed into a puppy’s insecurities,” says Hastings.
-“You have to ignore puppies’ first fear reaction and let them figure it out for themselves without interference from you.
-If you ignore it, they usually will too.
+Although when introducing new experiences, you should try not to overwhelm your puppy, “you have to let them figure it out for themselves without interference from you.
+If you ignore it, they usually will, too.
 The next time, they likely will not give it a second thought.
 This is the bounce-back.”

 Purina Senior Behavior Scientist Ragen T.S.
 McGowan, Ph.D, agrees.
 “During this important developmental window, puppies’ brains are highly receptive to learning about the world around them.
 Especially for puppies with less bold temperaments, the key is to introduce them to novel things in the most playful and positive way possible.”